Skip to content

 SEO and accessibility check failures

-This article describes why some SEO and accessibility checker tools might erroneously flag issues with Baseline's <h1> HTML tags.
+This article explains why some SEO and accessibility checker tools can incorrectly flag issues with Baseline's <h1> HTML tags.

-An example webpage for a SEO Check tool.
+An example webpage for an SEO check tool.

 Many SEO and accessibility checker tools rely on outdated rules that do not account for modern standards and practices.
-So, if your SEO or accessibility checker flags Baseline's use of multiple <h1> HTML tags, it's probably okay to ignore it.
+If a checker flags Baseline's use of multiple <h1> tags, the warning can usually be ignored.

-An <h1> or "H1" tag applies to a page's top-level heading or title.
+An <h1> tag identifies a page's top-level heading or title.
 In the past, SEO best practices recommended one <h1> tag per page to avoid "confusing" search engines.
 Modern SEO has evolved to allow search engines to handle multiple <h1> tags on a single page.

 Note

-Read more about modern SEO from Google's comments in George Nguyen's Search engine land article.
+Read more about modern SEO in Google's comments quoted in George Nguyen's Search Engine Land article.

 By design, Baseline includes multiple <h1> tags.
-This isn't an error; it's a deliberate design choice!
-Each <h1> tag helps to maintain Baseline's modular and flexible design.
+This isn't an error; it's a deliberate design choice.
+Each <h1> tag helps maintain Baseline's modular and flexible design.

-Our intentional and carefully considered design choices mean that Baseline should not cause SEO or accessibility issues for your online store.
+These design choices should not cause SEO or accessibility issues for your online store.

 Note

-If you've questions or need extra reassurance, please contact our support team.
+If you have questions or need additional reassurance, please contact our support team.